chichiwang/notes/languages/python/fundamentals/README.md

 ### File Like Objects
 There is a notion in Python of *file-like objects*.
 This is not a formal as a specific protocol, but thanks to the polymorphism afforded by duck-typing it works well in practice.

+## Unit Tests
+The Python Standard Library includes the [unittest](https://docs.python.org/3/library/unittest.html) module.
+Despite its name, this module a flexible framework for automating tests of all sorts: unit tests, integration tests, acceptance tests.

+The `unittest` module is built around a handful of key concepts:
+* A `TestCase` groups together related test functions
+  * Basic unit of test organization in `unittest`
+* `fixtures` run code before and/or after each test function
+  * Ensures the test environment is in an expected state before each test is run
+  * Clean up any resources that may have been used in a test method
+* `assertions` are specific tests for conditions and behaviors
+  * Can make simple boolean checks (e.g. `x.is_valid()`)
+  * Can perform object equality tests (e.g. `x == y`)
+  * Can verify the proper exceptions are thrown (e.g. `raise ValueError()`)
+  * If an `assertion` fails, the test function fails

+Fixtures that are available in the `TestCase` class:
+* `setUp`: run before each test method
+* `tearDown`: run after each test method

+The `setUp` and `tearDown` method names aren't in line with what [PEP 8](https://www.python.org/dev/peps/pep-0008/) prescribes.
+The `unittest` module predates the parts of PEP 8 that specify the convention of function names.

+To run your unit tests call `unittest.main()`: this searched for all `TestCase` subclasses in a module and execute all of their test methods.

+To see a working function with accompanying unit test, see [exercise 12](./exercises/12%20-%20unit%20tests/text_analyzer.py).
+To run it navigate into [exercises/12 - unit tests](./exercises/12%20-%20unit%20tests) and run `python3.7 text_analyzer.py`.

 ---